QuarkNerd/blog/tbarclay/_posts/2015-09-17-meteor-scroll.md

 <img src='{{ site.github.url }}/tbarclay/assets/meteor/section-with-bg.png' title="A section with a background image" alt="A section with a background image" />

-And now all that remains is to set up a million dollar Kickstarter campagin...
+And now all that remains is to set up a million dollar Kickstarter campaign...